JuliaActors/Actors.jl/docs/src/infrastructure.md

 CurrentModule = Actors
 ```

+`Actors` provides some functionality going beyond the classical model:

+- actor tasks and
+- actor registry.

 ## Actor Tasks

 Actor tasks execute one computation, mostly without communicating with other actors.
 They can be used to compute values asynchronously.